A Wisconsin turkey hunter stumbled upon one of the more absurd scenes that mother nature has ever painted.

 Hermann, whose day job is making custom turkey calls Hooks Custom Calls, has seen a lot of things in the woods but he knew this was something he needed to report to the Wisconsin Department of Natural Resources (DNR).

 After getting permission from the DNR to move the bird, Hermann and his brother in law placed the dead eagle in a truck and delivered it to a nearby DNR office.

 Getting permission from DNR to be in possession of the bird was a smart move on his part.

-The species is federally protected under the Bald & Golden Eagle Protection Act which provides criminal penalties for persons who “take, possess, sell, purchase, barter, offer to sell, purchase or barter, transport, export or import, at any time or any manner, any bald or golden eagle, alive or dead, or any part, nest, or egg thereof without a permit issued by the Secretary of the Interior.”
+“Take, possess, sell, purchase, barter, offer to sell, purchase or barter, transport, export or import, at any time or any manner, any bald or golden eagle, alive or dead, or any part, nest, or egg thereof without a permit issued by the Secretary of the Interior.”